-Legal ethics attorney Jim Doppke returns for an encore appearance in Episode 23.
-Jim discusses the impact that legal tech and legal innovation have on the Rules of Professional Conduct and other rules that govern how lawyers practice law.
+Legal ethics attorney Jim Doppke returns for an encore appearance to discuss the impact that legal tech and legal innovation have on the Rules of Professional Conduct and other rules that govern how lawyers practice law.

 Jim explains how Model Rules of Professional Conduct 1.1 (Lawyer’s Duty of Competence) and 5.3 (Responsibilities Regarding Nonlawyer Assistance) are implicated by advances in legal technology and legal innovation.
 A comment to Rule 1.1 (and adopted by most states) says that as part of a lawyer’s duty of competence, lawyers must stay abreast of changes in technology.

 MRPC 5.3 states that lawyers must actively supervise “non-lawyer” assistance they engage to help out on legal matters.
 Historically, this meant that lawyers needed to supervise others lending them a hand–like a paralegal.
 However, Jim points out that the rule specifically relates to “assistance” and not just “assistants”.